emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   value.
 Cryptographic hash functions are easy to compute from the message, but it should be impossible to recover the message from the output, and any modifications to the message should also modify the output.

+* Apache **Spark** is an open source computing platform for querying large data sets in memory, in contrast to on disk based methods like MapReduce

 * **SQL** (Structure Query Language) is a programming language used to interact with relational database management systems.